 So let's look at some of the stats in general.

-I mean, you take YouTube, there's roughly 120 hours of YouTube video uploaded every minute onto YouTube.
+There's roughly 120 hours of YouTube video uploaded every minute onto YouTube.

-You've got over 300 million Twitter users, you got a billion five Facebook users, etc.
+You've got a billion five Facebook users, et cetera.

-I know you you operate within those realms a little bit, far more than I do anyways, and uh you're kind of a you're a renaissance man in the operator world.
+I know you operate within those realms a little bit, far more than I do, anyways.

-Uh you know, what do you think of what happened with Hillary Clinton's server?
+You know, what do you think of what happened with Hillary Clinton's server?

 I mean, you know, hostile actors.

-Who who do you think got in there?
+Who do you think got in there?

-And what is the impact long term you think for U.S. national security?
+And what is the impact long term, you think, for U.S. national security?

 I don't think we know the impact yet.